multani7871/employee-led-SPVs/board_member_guide.md

  - Duty of loyalty

 How are board members compensated for these duties and the extra liability they entail?
+- CEO/co-founders

-CEO/co-founders: common stock holdings
+	- Common stock holdings
+- Lead investors

-Lead investors: carried interest and management fees.
+	- Carried interest and management fees.
 Compensated by LPs. not by company.

-Independent directors- compensated by company.
+- Independent directors- compensated by company.
 Sometimes 0.5%-2% equity, dropping as company grows.
 Sometimes cash included.

 Meeting frequency - quarterly